nronzel/metasift/README.md

 # Metasift

-Metasift is a metadata extraction tool.
+Metasift is a metadata extraction tool, and `.docx` password protection remover.

+Soon to have support for cleaning metadata.

 Python v3.10.7

 > LIMITED FEATURES: This app currently has limited features and only supports
 > `.docx` files at the moment.
 It will be expanded in the future to include
 > more filetypes.
-My current focus is on getting batch processing implemented,
+My current focus is on implementing `.docx` metadata cleaning.
-> and then working on cleaning metadata for `.docx` files before moving onto
-> other filetypes.

 ## Features

 ✅ - Extract metadata from `.docx` files <br />
 ✅ - Remove password protection from `.docx` files <br />
-✅ - _Coming Soon_ Batch processing <br />
+✅ - Batch processing <br />

 #### Password Protection Removal

 When removing passwords from `.docx` files, Metasift will not modify the original file in order to prevent any potential for corruption.
-It will instead create a new `/unlocked-documents` directory where it will store the unlocked version.
+It will instead create a new `/unlocked-documents` directory where it will store a separate unlocked version.

 ## Quickstart